juruen/inversion-pairs/README.md

 C++ Inversion-pairs algorithm using some c++11 features.

-Given a list or vector of elements, it will compute the number of inversion pairs found in it.
+Given a list or vector of elements, it will compute the number of inversion pairs found on it.

 This is useful to compare how close a user is to other users.